GavTechMaster/GavinWare-V1/README.md

 ### If you don't have python installed:
 1. Go to python.org, then go to Downloads > "Or get the standalone installer for Python 3.X.X"
 ![Python.org Install](./python_install_windows.png)
+2. On the installation screen, ADD PYTHON AS PATH!
 ## MacOS
 ### Option 1: Terminal (If you have Git installed)
 1. Open terminal, then go to a directory of your choosing.